 American College Testing (ACT) Program Assessment — An alternative to the SAT.
 The ACT tests English, mathematics, reading, and science reasoning.
-These subject test scores can be used in lieu of SAT II subject tests, which are required for admission to some of the more competitive colleges.
 The score is the average of all four tests; the maximum score is 36.

 Award package — This is the way colleges and universities deliver their news about student eligibility for financial aid or grants.
 The most common packages include Pell Grants, Stafford Loans, and Work Study (see below).

 Candidates Reply Date Agreement (CRDA) — If admitted to a college, a student does not have to reply until May 1.
 This allows time to hear from all the colleges to which the student applied before having to make a commitment to any of them.
 This is especially important because financial aid packages vary from one school to another, and the CRDA allows time to compare packages before deciding.

 College-preparatory subjects — Courses taken in high school that are viewed by colleges and universities as a strong preparation for college work.
 The specific courses are usually in the five majors area of English, history, world languages, mathematics, and science.
 The courses may be regular, honors-level, or AP offerings, and the latter two categories are often weighted when calculated in the GPA.